The-Data-for-Children-Collaborative/noral-tech-research/datacollection/009-data-management-plan.md

 ## Transform data

+One option is to use OData, the standard that ODK provides by default to directly interact with the data using tools like Excel/Power BI, R, Tableau etc.

-Data collected via ODK is transformed into frictionless data through [Frictionless Framework](https://framework.frictionlessdata.io).
+Data collected via ODK can also be transformed into frictionless data through [Frictionless Framework](https://framework.frictionlessdata.io).

 ## Store Data

+The data collected from ODK Central can be routed to a DB (like Postgres) and be saved there.

 ## Retrieve and analyze data

+The data can be retrieved from the DB and can be fed into a data analysis tool like Excel, R, and Tableau.